upbound/docs/content/spaces/observability.md

 ```

 The `controlPlaneSelector` field specifies the control planes that use this configuration.
 The `exporters` field specifies the configuration for the exporters.
-The configuration for each exporter is specific to the exporter and corresponds to its [OpenTelemetry Collector configuration](https://opentelemetry.io/docs/collector/configuration/#exporters).
+Each exporter configuration is unique and corresponds to its [OpenTelemetry Collector configuration](https://opentelemetry.io/docs/collector/configuration/#exporters).
-The `exportPipeline` field specifies the pipelines that the control planes use to send telemetry data to the exporters.
-The `metrics` and `traces` fields specify the names of the pipelines that the control planes use to send metrics and traces, respectively.
+The `exportPipeline` field specifies the control plane pipelines that send telemetry data to the exporters.
+The `metrics` and `traces` fields specify the names of the pipelines the control planes use to send metrics and traces, respectively.
 The names of the pipelines correspond to the `exporters` in the OpenTelemetry Collector [service pipeline configuration](https://opentelemetry.io/docs/collector/configuration/#pipelines).

 ## Usage

-In a Space, you can configure per control plane group telemetry settings by creating one or more SharedTelemetryConfig resources.
+In a Space, you can configure per control plane group telemetry settings by creating one or more `SharedTelemetryConfig` resources.

 {{< hint "important" >}}
-Only one SharedTelemetryConfig can be applied to a control plane.
-If multiple SharedTelemetryConfig resources are applied to the same control plane, the one applied first takes precedence.
-The other SharedTelemetryConfig will consider the control plane telemetry provisioning as failed due to conflict.
+Your control plane can only use a single `SharedTelemetryConfig`.
+If you multiple `SharedTelemetryConfig` select the same control plane, the one applied first takes precedence.
+The other `SharedTelemetryConfig` fails the control plane provisioning due to conflict.
 {{< /hint >}}

 Currently supported exporters are:
-- `datadog` (check [docs](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/datadogexporter/README.md) for configuration details)
+- `datadog` (review the OpenTelemetry [documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/datadogexporter/README.md) for configuration details)
-- `otelhttp` (used by New Relic among others, check [docs](https://docs.newrelic.com/docs/more-integrations/open-source-telemetry-integrations/opentelemetry/get-started/opentelemetry-set-up-your-app/) for configuration details)
+- `otelhttp` (used by New Relic among others, review the New Relic [documentation](https://docs.newrelic.com/docs/more-integrations/open-source-telemetry-integrations/opentelemetry/get-started/opentelemetry-set-up-your-app/) for configuration details)

-The example below shows how to configure a SharedTelemetryConfig resource to send metrics and traces to Datadog:
+The example below shows how to configure a `SharedTelemetryConfig` resource to send metrics and traces to Datadog:

 ```yaml
 apiVersion: observability.spaces.upbound.io/v1alpha1